 Looking to discover the perfect 2-day itinerary for Bath, England?
 Then look no further, I have recently enjoyed a 2 day /1-night escape in partnership with Visit Bath and I am going to share why Bath is the perfect location to visit for a quintessentially English escape.
 I have visited Bath many times before, but I am always in awe of its quaint beauty and love to explore new sights.
 Intrigued to know what you can do in just 2 days in Bath?
-Read on for the best tips and advice for your Bath trip.
+Read on for the best tips and advice for your Bath Itinerary.

 The Perfect Bath Itinerary